containers/bootc/docs/src/logically-bound-images.md

 GlobalArgs=--storage-opt=additionalimagestore=/usr/lib/bootc/storage
 ```

+NOTE: Do *not* attempt to globally enable `/usr/lib/bootc/storage` in `/etc/containers/storage.conf`; only
+use the bootc storage for logically bound images, not also floating images.
+For more, see below.

 ## Pull secret

 Images are fetched using the global bootc pull secret by default (`/etc/ostree/auth.json`).
 It is not yet supported to configure `PullSecret` in these image definitions.